 In July 2002, the Financial Accounting Standards Board issued SFAS No. 146 "Accounting for Costs Associated with Exit or Disposal Activities."
 This statement addresses financial accounting and reporting for costs associated with exit or disposal activities and nullifies EITF Issue No. 94-3, "Liability Recognition for Certain Employee Termination Benefits and Other Costs to Exit an Activity (including Certain Costs Incurred in a Restructuring)."
-The principal difference between SFAS No. 146 and EITF Issue No. 94-3 relates to SFAS No. 146's requirements for recognition of a liability for a cost associated with an exit or disposal activity be recognized when the liability is incurred.
+The principal difference between SFAS No. 146 and EITF Issue No. 94-3 relates to SFAS No. 146's requirements for recognition of a liability for a cost associated with an exit or disposal activity.
+SFAS No. 146 requires that a liability for a cost associated with an exit or disposal activity be recognized when the liability is incurred.
 Under EITF Issue No. 94-3, a liability for an exit cost was recognized at the date an entity committed to an exit plan.
 The provisions of this Statement are effective for exit or disposal activities that are initiated after December 31, 2002.
 The adoption of this standard is not expected to have a material impact on the consolidated financial statements of the Company.

 In November 2002, the Financial Accounting Standards Board issued Interpretation No. 45, "Guarantor's Accounting and Disclosure Requirements for Guarantees, Including Indirect Guarantees of Indebtedness of Others" ("FIN 45").
 FIN 45 requires a guarantor to recognize a liability for the fair value of the obligation at the inception of the guarantee.
-The disclosure requirements of FIN 45, which are already effective, are disclosed in Note (L) - "Commitments and Contingencies," while the recognition provisions will be applied on a prospective basis to guarantees issued after December 31, 2002.
+The disclosure requirements of FIN 45, which are already effective, are disclosed in Note (L) - - "Commitments and Contingencies," while the recognition provisions will be applied on a prospective basis to guarantees issued after December 31, 2002.
 As of April 1, 2003, the Company adopted FIN 45 and it did not have a material effect on its consolidated financial statements.